- Home

 Health Inequalities and Place-Based Healthcare

 In order to think holistically about EDI in healthcare, we also need to be able to problem-solve in areas where we know that inequalities affect the health and wellbeing of particular communities and localities.
 Research and public engagement are powerful tools in working towards better futures for everyone and our institutional position within the North East means that we can support challenges both within our immediate environment and across the wider UK.
-Our staff team has experience in exploring these issues through interdisciplinary and collaborative approaches through discussions related to the effects of homelessness and poverty in accessing health and wellbeing services, expertise by experience (EbE), and the role of arts and culture in making underrepresented voices heard.
+Our staff team has experience in exploring these issues through interdisciplinary and collaborative approaches that include expertise by experience (EbE) and the role of arts and culture in making underrepresented voices heard.
+An example is the recent ‘Reimagining Sleep’ project, funded by the Wellcome Trust and run in partnership with The Sleep Charity, which culminated in an online art exhibition co-produced with project participants.

 Allied Health Humanities